 All graduates of Pepperdine University automatically become members of the Pepperdine University Alumni Association.
-Through its board, the Alumni Association promotes communication and interaction among the University, alumni, students, and faculty.
-Benefits include access to the alumni online directory, lifetime e-mail, and use of facilities at all Pepperdine campuses.
-Library benefits include online database access, borrowing privileges, and in-person consulting.
-Additionally, alumni and students can join Management Partners, the premier professional networking association of the Graziadio School.
-Each Management Partner gains access to regional alumni events that feature Chief Executive Officers and business leaders, networking, and career opportunities.
-For more information, visit http://bschool.pepperdine.edu/alumni/.
+The Alumni Association promotes communication and interaction among the University, alumni, students, and faculty.
+Benefits include access to the alumni online directory, e-mail forwarding, and use of facilities at all Pepperdine campuses.
+Library benefits include access to particular online research databases, borrowing privileges, and in-person consulting.
+Additionally, alumni and students are automatically members of the Graziadio Alumni Network.
+Volunteer opportunities such as participation in the Graziadio Alumni Network and affinity-based councils are available through the Graziadio Alumni office.
+In addition, the Graziadio Alumni office hosts many events and activities throughout the year for alumni around the world to promote networking and a lifelong relationship with the University.
+For more information, visit bschool.pepperdine.edu/alumni.